ansys/pymapdl/doc/source/contribution_and_api/unit_testing.rst

 Test Validation GitHub workflow
 -------------------------------

-Unit tests and integration tests are part of the Continuous Integration (CD) approach.
+Unit tests and integration tests are part of the Continuous Integration (CI) approach.
-Combined with the Continuous Development (CD) one, they form the CI/CD approach.
+Combined with the Continuous Development (CD) approach, they form the CI/CD approach.
-The latter provides continuous automation and monitoring throughout the application lifecycle: from the coding and testing phases to the deployment phase.
+This approach provides continuous integration (CI) of the newly added code by automating its testing, monitoring and deployment which allow us a continuous deployment (CD) throughout the application lifecycle.

 .. figure:: ../images/cicd.jpg
     :width: 300pt